James4Ever0/notes/comprehensive page dump from multiple devices.md

 if you want markdown-style, use [this](https://github.com/yorkxin/copy-as-markdown) or [this](https://github.com/JannesMeyer/TabAttack) or [this](https://github.com/tsushiy/copy-tabs-as-markdown) (you need to modify this as it is the only hope now) or [this](https://github.com/zaki-yama/copy-title-and-url-as-markdown). query: `site:github.com chrome copy all tabs markdown`.

-you click every tab manually.
+you click every tab manually, in order to copy them. goddamn the android!

 ----